thin-edge/thin-edge.io-specs/src/supported-operations/thin-edge-supported-operations.md

 ## Operation invocation

 Operations executors, specifically invoked binaries are executed by `thin-edge.io`.
-As some of these binaries require elevated permissions (eg, sudo), they are executed by `thin-edge.io` as a user with sudo privileges (can be done in indicated in configuration if root required).
+As some of these binaries require elevated permissions (e.g. sudo), they are executed by `thin-edge.io` as a user with sudo privileges (can be indicated in configuration if root is required).
 Some operations may be invoked ad-hoc at the operation request and therefore require `exec` table to be present where all if any parameters to the call shall be defined.

 Some operations may be long running daemons and therefore may require `mqtt` table to be present.

+> Considerations: How to pass parameters to the operation, e.g. expected operation remote access requires the device to connect to a specific websocket and it's URL is passed as part of the operation message and needs to be passed to the executing binary?
+>
+> * Is adding schema to the operation message required?
+This adds significant amount of complexity to the message format and it's not clear how to pass parameters to the operation.
+> * Is hardcoding the operation message format required?
+Can this be a quick fix for drop 1?
+> * Should operations executor be able to accept plain parameters and is it safe?

 ## `thin-edge.io` tooling for operations management